Ramesh

-Ramesh is a male given name among Indians.
+Ramesh is a male given name among Indians and Nepalese.
 It is a contraction of a Sanskrit epithet of Vishnu, Ramesha (Rameśa), which is a conjugation of Ramā, another name of Lakshmi, and Īśa, which means power or lord.
 It translates to, "lord of Lakshmi".
 It is used among Hindus, Jains and Buddhists and some Christians.

 Notable people with the name include: